AlCash07/ACTL/doc/actl/functional/traits.rst

   ref	-	(since C++11) ref-qualification, only allowed in non-static member function declarations

 It's not clear why such types exist if they cannot be used in a declaration.
-For this reason, our function traits don't support them.
+For this reason, we don't support them.